 Another contractual agreement can set up a line of credit where the bank agrees to lend the customer funds that will cover the overdraft.
 The main charge for this service, according to the FDIC survey is the interest charged on the funds advanced.
 The typical annual percentage rate charged is 18 percent.

 A third method is the much-maligned automatic overdraft.
 Most checking account customers are accorded this service whether or not they realize it.
 There is no signed contract and there is no guarantee on the bank’s part that the overdraft will be paid.
 Most banks allow customers to opt out of the program but when your only notification is a mail insert there’s a decent chance you’ll toss the insert away without reading it.

 Customers can incur an automatic overdraft by overdrawing their account by check, by ATM, or by debit card at the point-of-sale.
 The study found that overdraft fees ranged from $10 to $38, with a median fee of $27.
 In addition, one-quarter of the banks surveyed charged an additional fee as long as the account remained in arrears.
 Previous surveys have shown that these fees, sometimes as much as $5 or $10, often are charged on a daily basis.

 Accounts update: Don’t miss out on interest-bearing checking accounts that have low/no fees.
-Here are the best checking accounts of 2019.
+Here are the best checking accounts.

 Average fee of $29